WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 If you write "herobrine" and/or "blobs" it will star that out of your message (or drop depending on your config).

 This was pretty fun to mess around with and definitely a nice feature, my only concern would be the privacy of this.
 You'd be sending every player join/leave, chat, book edit and probably more to Mojang (if they make themselves default).
-Now, the beauty is you can setup your own server like I did here.
+Now, the beauty is you can set up your own server like I did here.
 I can see people making a product out of this as well in the future.
 A web UI where you can set words and even regexs to match would be nice.
 Only Mojang know what the final result of this will be though!
-For now, there is no default config so it isn't sent anywhere.
+For now, there is no default config, so it isn't sent anywhere.

 Below I have put some notes on this.
 I hope I made it pretty clear what is happening and how.